A community of Christians who love God and who have a heart to serve.

 Do Mission residents receive any medical or dental care?

 Answer:Many of our residents (especially children) have government health insurance.
 The people who do not have any medical insurance can see one of the Doctors who volunteer at the mission as a part of Doctor Day program.
-We also have a few dental professionals in town who work as a part of ‘Helping Others’ Dental Day to serve residents of the Mission and members of our community without income or insurance.
+We also partner with several dental professionals in town who work to serve residents of the Mission and members of our community without income or insurance.

 Where is the Gospel Rescue Mission located?